Citytrust Banking Corporation vs. NLRC

 Facts

-- On August 14, 1978, petitioner reinstated private respondent as manager of the Auditing Department, which she accepted but subsequently contested as not being substantially equivalent to the position of resident inspector (the position created to replace internal auditor).
+- Reinstatement and Dispute: On August 14, 1978, petitioner reinstated Ruiz as manager of the Auditing Department.
+The Labor Arbiter and NLRC later found this position not substantially equivalent to that of resident inspector (the successor to internal auditor).

 Arguments of the Petitioners